Peak District Base Four Counties Ring through Staffordshire, Worcestershire, Shropshire and Cheshire

 111 Miles, 94 Locks, 1 Week Cruise, 8 hours per day (ROUTE B)

-The Four Counties canal boast holiday through Staffordshire, Worcestershire, Shropshire and Cheshire is a challenging one-week cruise through several lovely canal towns and villages.
+The Four Counties canal boast holiday through Staffordshire, Worcestershire, Shropshire and Cheshire is a challenging one-week narrow boat hire through several lovely canal towns and villages.
 Start by travelling southwards from our base in Stoke past the Wedgwood Visitor Centre, where you can visit the museum of the pottery company founded in 1759 or go on a tour of its historic factory.

 You then pass through the canal town of Stone, where you can visit Aston Marina, a new leisure development containing everything required for the modern boater, including shops, a butchery, deli and a waterside bistro serving local produce.